hyperledger-solang/solang/docs/running.rst

   1. Command line
   2. Configuration file
   3. Default values.
   The default name for the toml file is "solang.toml".
-If two configuration files exist in the same directory, priority will be givin to the one passed explicitly to this argument.
+If two configuration files exist in the same directory, priority will be given to the one passed explicitly to this argument.

 \-\-wasm-opt
    wasm-opt passes for Wasm targets (0, 1, 2, 3, 4, s or z; see the wasm-opt help for more details).